hugoalh/scan-virus-ghaction/README.md

 ### 🌟 Feature

-- 4% to 96% faster than other GitHub Actions with the same purpose, especially when need to scan every Git commits.
+- 4\~96% faster than other GitHub Actions with the same purpose, especially when need to scan every Git commits.
 - Ability to scan other things, not limited to only Git repository.

 ## 📚 Documentation

-> **⚠ Important:** This documentation is v0.6.0 based; To view other tag's/version's documentation, please visit the [tag/version list](https://github.com/hugoalh/scan-virus-ghaction/tags) and select the correct tag/version.
+> **⚠ Important:** This documentation is v0.6.0 based; To view other tag's/version's documentation, please visit the [tags/versions list](https://github.com/hugoalh/scan-virus-ghaction/tags) and select the correct tag/version.

 ### 🎯 Entrypoint / Target